srodriguez2742/Loan_Loss_Predictions/README.md

 ## Data

-The data used in this analysis is Lending Club accepted loan data from 2007 - 2020Q3.
+The data used in this analysis include Lending Club accepted loan data from 2007 - 2020Q3.
 The link to the dataset can be found on Kaggle where it was aggregated and uploaded.
 Below are some of the feature names and definitions provided in the dataset:

 **Feature Names and Definitions as provided by Lending Club**